clevermaps/cm-data-transformation/docs/usage_documenation.md

   - `table`: The name of the table.
   - `geometry`: The geometry column name.
 - `options`: Object containing:
-  - `agg`: List of the aggregation objects.
+  - `aggregations`: List of the aggregation objects.

 **Example usage:**
 ```sql